Semantic-Org/Semantic-UI/src/README.md

 Before using source files you will need to create a `theme.config` by renaming `theme.config.example`

+> LESS files do not contain vendor prefixes.
+If you are to use these files directly you must add them during your build step.

 This file is used to configure which packaged theme each component should use.

 You can then import Semantic from your own LESS files: